Comparing Common Root Cause Analysis Techniques (Updated)

 First, they missed a whole line of questioning.
 Why didn’t the loss of lube oil pressure trigger an alarm or an automatic shutdown?

-Another line of questioning that was missed was “Where did the metal shavings come from?”
+Another line of questioning missed was, “Where did the metal shavings come from?”
 After all, metal shavings are not normally found in a well-maintained machine.

 And finally, “Why was there no filter on the pump?”
 Did maintenance forget to install it?
 Did the designer fail to include it?
 Was it removed because it kept getting clogged?